Melevir/flake8-obey-import-goat/README.md

 forbidden-imports =
-    *: datetime.datetime, stdlib modules should be imported as a module *: typing.Optional, we use T | None instead of Optional[T] users/*: foo.*, users module should not use foo module
+    *: datetime.datetime, stdlib modules should be imported as a module *: typing.Optional, we use T | None instead of Optional[T] users.*: foo.*, users module should not use foo module
 ```

 Usage: